Orozco23/api-python-django/README.md

 │   └──manage.py
 ├──database
 │   └── docker-compose.yml
-├── API-django.postman_collections.json
+├── Kanban-API.postman_collections.json
 └── README.md
 ```
 ---
 <a id="database"></a>
 ## <center>DATABASE</center>

-Postgres is being used with docker
+Postgres is running from docker

 In windows it is necessary to make sure that WSL2 is active.
 Command to check that it is enabled: